globus/globus-toolkit/usage/java/README.txt

     probably naiive.
 For instance, I had to hard-code parts of the SQL strings, which I know is not portable.

+5. All parts of the program should be modified to use logger4j instead of sending all this stuff to System.err.println().

 *******************************************
 SQL SCHEMA: